 A proven theory is that sustained, high-visibility enforcement in conjunction with media attention will increase the public’s perception of the risk of being stopped by the police, thereby increasing compliance with traffic laws.
-Raising the perceived probability of apprehension is an essential element of an effective pedestrian enforcement program.
+Raising the perceived probability of reprimand is an essential element of an effective pedestrian enforcement program.

 The video below explains Operation BFF and offers a first-hand look at crosswalk enforcement.